bigfix/developer.bigfix.com/site/pages/action-script/reference/client/action-log-command.md

 keys or decrypting passwords.
 This command can be used to avoid logging such sensitive information.

+The command is available on all platforms starting from IBM BigFix build 8.2.474.0.

 ## Syntax

     action log command